tijmenvangulik/Ergometerspace/connection.md

 * Blue tooth.
 Check if you are using the latest firmware version of the concept 2 Performance monitor.
 There are many [firmware fixes](https://www.concept2.com/service/monitors/pm5/firmware/timeline#rownew)
 * Android+Usb.
 Check if you connect using and special otg cable see this [link](https://www.concept2.nl/nl/service/software/ergdata/android-benodigdheden)
 * Blue tooth: Ensure that you have switched blue tooth on the device before clicking on the connect button in ergometer-space
+* Android + bluetooth connection problems: There are users reporting blue tooth connection problems on android.
+These problems hapenen on more cheaper android phones.
+You can try upgrading your phone to android 8 or above.
+It that still not works, you can run the app in the android chrome browser.
+This is explained in the blue tooth section.
 * Browser: First try if it works in chrome.
 If you try to connect using Usb in chrome, please first read the guide how to do this because this in an feature which currently in beta test phase in chrome.
 * Check if you selected the correct connection type in the options.